ethereum/ethereum-org-website/src/content/developers/tutorials/erc-721-vyper-annotated-code/index.md

 X, please do ...".

 This is a design choice to make the ERC-721 standard similar to the ERC-20 standard.
-Because ERC-721 tokens not fungible, a contract can also identify that it got a specific token by looking at the token's ownership.
+Because ERC-721 tokens are not fungible, a contract can also identify that it got a specific token by looking at the token's ownership.

 ```python